Skip to content

 • higher doses are around $299 per month

-Oral Wegovy sets a new price anchor for branded GLP-1 therapy.
-But in Korea, it's still a future variable rather than a present retail reality.
+Oral Wegovy sets a fresh price anchor for branded GLP-1 therapy.
+In Korea, though, it's still a future variable rather than a present retail reality.
 Korean launch timing remains uncertain.

 Oral Wegovy matters because it changes the price psychology of the whole category.
 It does not yet change what a Korean patient pays this week.